ST JOHN THE EVANGELIST

 Followed by Confession, Adoration & Benediction

-6:00 pm Vigil Mass - Robert Markham RIP
+6:00 pm Vigil Mass - Deceased Members of the Reeve Family RIP

 11:15 am Mass - Pro Populo